 - becoming involved in leadership and research strategy

 - start-up funding

 - PhD studentships.

-A Post Doctoral Research Assistant (PDRA) forum exists to share experiences, opportunities, and issues, as well as postdoctoral staff standing on both the School’s Research and Equality, Diversity and Inclusions (ED&I) committees.
+A Research Staff forum exists to share experiences, opportunities, and issues, as well as research staff standing on both the School’s Research and Equality, Diversity and Inclusions (ED&I) committees.